vchrombie/chaoss.github/CODE_OF_CONDUCT.md

 ## Version History

+* v1.3 New members were added from a Governing Board vote in January 2024

 * v1.2 update Code of Conduct Team based on [vote results](https://civs.cs.cornell.edu/cgi-bin/results.pl?id=E_eb0e86af55a181a9) on June 12, 2018

 * v1.1 proposed on April 2, 2018; accepted by CHAOSS Governing Board on May 1, 2018